UdSAES/dwd_data_access/README.md

   -v $NEWEST_FORECAST_ROOT_PATH:/mnt/forecast_cache \
   -v $PWD/configuration:/mnt/configuration \
   -v $PWD/sample_data/sample_public_key.pem:/mnt/keys/public_key.pem \
-  --name dwd_forecast_service_instance \
+  --name dwd_data_access_instance \
-  dwd_forecast_service
+  dwd_data_access
 ```

 ## Basic idea
-The basic idea of the micro service `dwd_forecast_service`is to provide weather forecast information based on data previously downloaded by the micro service `dwd_data_crawler` from opendata.dwd.de.
-Thus, `dwd_forecast_service` itself does not query from opendata.dwd.de directly.
+The basic idea of the micro service `dwd_data_access`is to provide weather forecast information based on data previously downloaded by the micro service `dwd_data_crawler` from opendata.dwd.de.
+Thus, `dwd_data_access` itself does not query from opendata.dwd.de directly.
 This approach has two significant advanteges:
 1. Forecast information can be provided even if a connection to opendata.dwd.de is not available (e.g. due to a connection malfunction or if a connection is not possible due to security reasons).
 2. As `dwd_data_crawler` is storing data from opendata.dwd.de in a file structure which prevents overriding of data (as it is done by opendata.dwd.de) it is possible to provide historical forecasts which might be interesting for research activities.

-The interaction between `opendata.dwd.de`, `dwd_data_crawler` and `dwd_forecast_service` is shown in the following diagram.
+The interaction between `opendata.dwd.de`, `dwd_data_crawler` and `dwd_data_access` is shown in the following diagram.
 <img src="./docs/interaction.svg" width="600">

 Forecasts are provided for predefined points of interest.
 The predefined points of interest are stored in a configuration file in the path `./configuration/pois.json`.